History of the Caribbean: Islands currently under colonial administration

 Not all Caribbean islands have become independent, as of the early 21st century.
 A number of islands continue to have government ties with European countries, or with the United States.

 French overseas departments and territories include several Caribbean islands.
-Guadeloupe and Martinique are French overseas regions, a legal status that they have had since 1946.
+Guadeloupe and Martinique are French overseas departments, a legal status that they have had since 1946.
 Their citizens are considered full French citizens with the same legal rights.
-In 2003, the populations of St. Martin and St. Barthélemy voted in favor of secession from Guadeloupe in order to form separate overseas collectivities of France.
-After a bill was passed in the French Parliament, the new status took effect on 22 February 2007.
+In 2003, the populations of St. Martin and St. Barthélemy voted in favor of secession from Guadeloupe in order to form separate overseas territories of France.
+After a bill was passed in the French Parliament, the new status took effect on February 21, 2007.

 Puerto Rico and the U.S. Virgin Islands are officially territories of the United States, but are sometimes referred to as "protectorates" of the United States.
 They are self-governing territories subject to Congress plenary powers over the territories.

 British overseas territories in the Caribbean include: Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Montserrat, and Turks and Caicos.

 Aruba, Curaçao, and Sint Maarten are all presently separate constituent countries, formerly part of the Netherlands Antilles.
 Along with Netherlands, they form the four constituent countries of the Kingdom of the Netherlands.
 Citizens of these islands have full Dutch citizenship.